vipcxj/jasync/README.md

 ![alt debug mode on](/debug-on.png)

 It can be seen that when the debug mode is turned on, all the defined variables can be found in the monitoring window.

+Known Issues
+===
+1. Not support new `switch` syntax introduced in java 17.
+It will be supported in the near future.
+2. Not support ejc (eclipse java compiler).
+I will try my best to support it.
+   Currently, you can compile the project using maven or gradle, then debug using ejc.

 [maven-shield]: https://img.shields.io/maven-central/v/io.github.vipcxj/jasync-parent.png
 [maven-link]: https://search.maven.org/artifact/io.github.vipcxj/jasync-parent